 When a book is approved for release, a limited number of copies are printed and sent to the author in advance.
 These copies are intended for use in soliciting endorsements and reviews or entering contests.
 If these efforts produce strong quotes or reviews from well-known figures, that information may be added to the final edition distributed for sale.

 We provide a digital "Advance Review Copy," which includes images of the front and back covers.
 These are in pdf format and are more easily shared than hardcopies.
-They are prefered by many reviewers who find themselves running out of space to put physical books.
+They are preferred by many reviewers who find themselves running out of space to put physical books.

 We work with retailers such as Amazon, Apple, and Kobo to feature titles as special offers, such as a daily deal or monthly deal.
 The price of campaign featured titles is lower than the normal retail price but sales volume tends to be higher.
 We also work with authors to obtain other highly valued promotions from sites such as BookBub and Fussy Librarian.
 We regularly offer worthy titles for special promotion and many are accepted, though the final decision is up to the retailer.